syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Core.md

 {% endhighlight %}

 ## Creating a simple PDF document with basic elements
 The [PdfDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) object represents an entire PDF document that is being created.
-The following code example shows how to create a PDF document and add a [PdfPage](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPage.html) to it along with the [PdfPageSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageSettings.html).
+The following code example shows how to generate a PDF document and add a [PdfPage](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPage.html) to it along with the [PdfPageSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageSettings.html).

 {% highlight c# tabtitle="C#" %}